Evaluation of transport corridor effects on sustainability: Kazakhstan case study

 Yilmaz, S., Changming, L. (2018).
 China’s ‘Belt and Road’ Strategy in Eurasia and Euro-Atlanticism.
 Europe-Asia Studies, 70:2, 252-276 (https://doi.org 10.1080/09668136.2018.1435777)

-regional indicators, SDGs, sustainable development, transport
+regional indicators, regional indicators, SDGs, SDGs, sustainable development, sustainable development, transport, transport